markjnkim/es_mod/01-html/content/step-1-html-cmd-git.md

 ![containers](./assets/step-1/750-box-layout.png)

-Note that some containers aren't immediately apparent, because they do nothing but hold other containers.
+Note that the purpose of some containers isn't immediately apparent, because they do nothing but hold other containers.
 It's okay if this doesn't feel intuitive yet.
 The more apps you build, the better you'll get at mapping their layouts.

 This is as good a time as any to practice, so grab a pen and paper and sketch out the rest of the mock-up on your own.
 Take this step seriously!
 Stepping away from the computer screen and applying a physical touch to the development process can help shed new light on a problem.
-To help you, here's how we sketched out one of the later sections:
+Here's how we sketched out one of the later sections:

 ![hand-drawn](./assets/step-1/775-drawn-outline.png)